ainsleyclark/logger/README.md

 Create a logger with Facebook Slack integration.
 A token and a channel are required to send any error code that has been marked as `errors.INTERNAL` to thread ID passed.

+**Note**
+All formatting and callbacks are available with Slack.
+See above for more details.

 ```go
 func WithSlack() error {
 	opts := logger.NewOptions().